Chelsea Pensioners are famous around the world for their iconic, eye-catching bright-red long coat uniforms.

 Outside of the Royal Hospital Chelsea, the day is known as Oak Apple Day, in a tribute to the escape of the King after the battle of Worcester, when he hid in an oak tree to avoid capture by the Parliamentary forces.
 All the members of the parade wear sprigs of oak leaves in his honour.

 Dressed in their famous scarlet jackets, Chelsea Pensioners are a reminder of the debt owed to those who have served over the years.

 Where Do Chelsea Pensioners Live?

 In Sir Christopher Wren's time, the Long Wards were state of the art.
-Now, they are fully modernized to make them fit for today's war heroes.
+Now, they are fully modernised to make them fit for today's war heroes.

 Forces TV was given an unprecedented glimpse behind the scenes in their six-part documentary series Chelsea's Scarlet Army.

 In 2014, Chelsea Pensioners became 'silver surfers' after wifi was installed throughout the Royal Hospital in Chelsea.